jondot/groundcontrol/README.md

-This is made so the mechanism is flexible -- you can use Ground Control on any machine (not just a Pi) as long as it will expose a temperature in a file-like device.
+This is made so the mechanism is flexible -- you can use Ground Control on any machine (not just a Pi) as long as it will expose a temperature reading in a file-like device.

 ### Controls